 Now let’s have a look at the typical plans for each side in the French Winawer.

 That being said, the usual plans of the French defense also apply here.
+And remarkably, the Winawer variation is very close to the French, MacCutcheon variation.
 Therefore, some of the following diagrams will be a reminder of what you already know.

 There is something very specific to the Winawer.
 As Black’s dark-squared Bishop gets exchanged quickly, White can make use of the weakened dark squares, and there is a move that is just doing this !